 This amendment clarifies the procedures to be used when an attorney admitted to practice before the Court, either generally or specially, is disbarred or suspended from practice by the Supreme Court of Florida or another court.
-This amended rule is effective July 1, 2016.
+This amendment to the rule is effective July 1, 2016.